Armenia: Sport

-A wide array of sports are played in Armenia, the most popular among them being wrestling, weightlifting, judo, association football, chess, and boxing.
-Armenia's mountainous terrain provides great opportunities for the practice of sports like skiing and climbing.
-Being a landlocked country, water sports can only be practised on lakes, notably Lake Sevan.
 Competitively, Armenia has been successful in chess, weightlifting and wrestling at the international level.
 Armenia is also an active member of the international sports community, with full membership in the Union of European Football Associations (UEFA) and International Ice Hockey Federation (IIHF).
 It also hosts the Pan-Armenian Games.

-Prior to 1992, Armenians would participate in the Olympics representing the USSR.
+Prior to 1992, Armenians participated in the Olympics representing the USSR.
 As part of the Soviet Union, Armenia was very successful, winning plenty of medals and helping the USSR win the medal standings at the Olympics on numerous occasions.
 The first medal won by an Armenian in modern Olympic history was by Hrant Shahinyan (sometimes spelled as Grant Shaginyan), who won two golds and two silvers in gymnastics at the 1952 Summer Olympics in Helsinki.
 To highlight the level of success of Armenians in the Olympics, Shahinyan was quoted as saying:

 "Armenian sportsmen had to outdo their opponents by several notches for the shot at being accepted into any Soviet team.
 But those difficulties notwithstanding, 90 percent of Armenian athletes on Soviet Olympic teams came back with medals."

 Armenia first participated at the 1992 Summer Olympics in Barcelona under a unified CIS team, where it was very successful, winning three golds and one silver in weightlifting, wrestling and sharp shooting, despite only having five athletes.
 Since the 1994 Winter Olympics in Lillehammer, Armenia has participated as an independent nation.

 Armenia participates in the Summer Olympic Games in boxing, wrestling, weightlifting, judo, gymnastics, track and field, diving, swimming and sharp shooting.
 It also participates in the Winter Olympic Games in alpine skiing, cross-country skiing and figure skating.

 Football is also popular in Armenia.
 The most successful team was the FC Ararat Yerevan team of the 1970s who won the Soviet Cup in 1973 and 1975 and the Soviet Top League in 1973.
 The latter achievement saw FC Ararat gain entry to the European Cup where – despite a home victory in the second leg – they lost on aggregate at the quarter-final stage to eventual winner FC Bayern Munich.
 Armenia competed internationally as part of the USSR national football team until the Armenian national football team was formed in 1992 after the split of the Soviet Union.
 Armenia have never qualified for a major tournament although recent improvements saw the team to achieve 44th position in the FIFA World Rankings in September 2011.
 The national team is controlled by the Football Federation of Armenia.
 The Armenian Premier League is the highest level football competition in Armenia, and has been dominated by FC Pyunik in recent seasons.
 The league currently consists of eight teams and relegates to the Armenian First League.